aiacy/honeydew.md/README.md

 + create some GOOD aliases
 + make an astrology api
 + look into adding bat for the terminal for better outputs
++ connect reminders to notion to track daily habits